rptb1/tammy-norie/plan/unsinkability.rst

   What if the cabin liner has a layer of foam glued to the top in addition to cushions.
-The cushions could be more conventional, possibly solving Annie Hill's objection [ref?].
+The cushions could be more conventional, possibly solving Annie Hill's objection [AH-2015]_.

 _`.idea.fewer-cushions`